rachaelesler/my-storybook/README.md

     $ cd PROJECT
     $ npm install

-## Viewing the components in storybook
+## Viewing the Storybook

-In the project directory, run:
+In the project directory, navigate to the project directory and run:

-    $ `yarn run storybook`
+    $ yarn run storybook